Chetanshidling1999/EmbeddedC/1_Requirements/README.md

 -  Its capable of determining weather the user is exist or not in the vehicle.
 -  If Passanger was existed in the vehicle it will gives the indication.
 -  After the indication it will determine the heat.
--  Driver and the passanger can have the access to modifying the temperature in the vehicle.
+-  Driver and the passanger can have the access to chaning the temperature in the vehicle.
--  The passanger can modify the temperature by watching the display as the display is given in the system
+-  The passanger can change the temperature by watching the display as the display is given in the system
 -  Modular Based Programming.

 ## SWOT Analysis- Strengths, and Weakness, Opportunities Threats